 15.4.1.
-The EMG2 Works has three main soil types: coarse loams; loamy over slowly permeable soils; and heavy slowly permeable soils.
+The EMG2 Main Site has three main soil types: coarse loams; loamy over slowly permeable soils; and heavy slowly permeable soils.
 The coarse loamy soils comprise sandy loam topsoil and subsoil that overlie clay at depth and are moderately-freely to imperfectly draining.
 The loamy and heavy slowly permeable soils overlie reddish dense clay at shallower depth and tend to be less well draining (imperfectly to poorly-draining).
-Full details can be found in the Technical Baseline report provided as Appendix 15A (Document DCO 6.15A).
+Full details can be found in the Technical Baseline report (Appendix 15a)

 15.4.2.
-The agricultural quality of the EMG2 Works is a combination of Grades 1, 2, Subgrade 3a and Subgrade 3b.
-The EMG2 Works is predominantly limited by wetness constraints.
+The agricultural quality of the EMG2 Main Site is a combination of Grades 1, 2, Subgrade 3a and Subgrade 3b.
+The EMG2 Main Site is predominantly limited by wetness constraints.
 The better draining land where coarse loams and fine loams have clay at depth gives 35.2 ha of higher quality agricultural land, best and most versatile land (Grade 1 - Subgrade 3a).
 The heavy soils directly over slowly permeable clays gives 64.2 ha of poorly draining land of Subgrade 3b agricultural quality.
 Full details can be found in the Soils and Agricultural Land Quality report (Appendix 15a).
-The grade areas are provided in Table 15.5 below and their distribution shown on Map 3 in Appendix 15A (Document DCO 6.15A).
+The grade areas are provided in Table 15.5 below and their distribution shown on Map 3 in Appendix 15a.